Fredericcelerse/TuneMyPets/README.md

 ### 1. Building a CNN model from sratch

-Within the folder [CNN_from_the_scratch](CNN_from_the_scratch), there is a script named [CNN.py](CNN_from_the_scratch/CNN.py).
+Within the folder [CNN_from_scratch](CNN_from_scratch), there is a script named [CNN.py](CNN_from_scratch/CNN.py).
 After verifying the path to the database, you can launch the script by typing:
 ```
 python CNN.py
 ```
 The model will first load the entire database, then filter the images to keep only the valid ones, and then set up and train the CNN model.
-More details about the setup and how the model is built are explained in the [README.md](CNN_from_the_scratch/README.md) file, and comments about the code itself are available in the script.
+More details about the setup and how the model is built are explained in the [README.md](CNN_from_scratch/README.md) file, and comments about the code itself are available in the script.

 ### 2. Optimizing its efficiency